thingsboard/thingsboard.github.io/_includes/docs/reference/performance-comparison.md

 ![](../../../images/reference/performance-aws-instances/method/t3-medium/burst-x3/burst-x3-aws-storage-monitoring.png)

+This is a good trade-off configuration to survive and handle message burst with shared CPU instance type and in-memory queue.

+However, the shared CPU instances did not guarantee that additional CPU resources will be available at any moment.
+So you can starve with the base CPU level (20% for t3.medium) at the most important moment.
+The best practice approach is to set up a persistent queue service like a Kafka and handle the high load whether it is possible.

-### t3.medium x10 peak or how to crash any in-memory queue + Postgres - 5k devices, 10k msg/sec, 30k tps
+### Postgres x10 peak & crash

+Load configuration: 5000 devices, MQTT, 10_000 msg/sec, 30_000 telemetry/sec, postgres, in-memory queue.
+Instance: AWS t3.medium (2 vCPUs Intel, 4 GiB, EBS GP3)

+**Let's burn** this tiny instance with x10 message rate!

-Maybe it is a not good idea to show how to crash the Thingsboard IoT platform with the *in-memory queue*.
+Maybe it is **not a good idea** to crash the Thingsboard IoT platform with the *in-memory queue*.

-But it may be a good experience in system design.
+But it may be a benefit for a **new users** that just started using Thingsboard IoT platform.

-The goal is to help for anyone to avoid a bad design.
-And save the money, data, customers and reputation.
+The goal is **to help the community** to avoid choosing a wrong design.
+Helping to save the money, data, customers and reputation.

-As you know, the resource is limited.
-CPU is limited in performance.
-Memory is limited in size and throughput.
-Storage has a limited capacity, operations per second (IOPS), throughput and read/write latency as well.
-Network is limited by speed, throughput, latency, packets, etc.

-Despite all this boring limitation, all we experience the fast and reliable services all over the internet.

-So how is it possible that software goes down in the most important moment?
-Is it buggy code?
-Is it slow?
-Is it aliens or attackers?
-Should I spend few thousand dollars on the most powerful high-end cloud and keep calm?
-Unfortunately, it not works in that way.

-Eventually, you can get in-memory messages more than you have memory available.

-Typical scenario: processing less than 100% -> messages flood the memory -> out of memory -> messages lost -> service down for 1-2 minutes.

-So what if we persist our messages on disk and keep our memory clean?
-Then read messages by small batches and process as fast (or slow) as we can.
-Memory stay clear.
-That may help!
-Hopefully, we have a service queue and Kafka is a good example.

 So let's generate some message rate spike.
-CPU and disk will not able to process and save all the messages.
+CPU and disk will not be able to process all the messages.
 Some lag will build up.
-Let's see what is going on in memory and what the consequences on in-memory queue flood.
+Let's see what is going on inside the memory and what the consequences on in-memory queue flood.

-Let's burn this tiny instance with x10 message rate
+Here the performance test docker command.

 ```bash
 docker run -it --rm --network host --name tb-perf-test \